Swati4star/Mobile-store-estimotifier/README.md

 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/Screenshot_2015-12-12-12-43-42.png" width="200px" height="350px" />

 ###2.
 Display Services
-As soon as the estimote finds an Airtel app it triggers and phone fetches all the the services offered by that store and are presented to the user.
+As soon as the estimote beacon finds an Airtel app it triggers and phone fetches all the the services offered by that store and are presented to the user.
 For the services which require personnel assistance an automatically generated **token number** and the estimated time left is shown.
 The key benefit of adding this is that user does not need to wait in the queue, he/she gets everything at one go.

 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/Screenshot_2015-12-12-18-31-25.png" width="200px" height="350px" />